ChristianIsaacTran/todo-list-TOP/README.md

         -- updateTodo(prevTitleName, projName, replaceTitle, replaceDes, replaceDate, replacePriority): given a todo that you want to replace and the project that it's in, it will replace the todo in the project's todo array with the new todo specified with new properties.

     **All project/todo functions check if either the todo/project even exists.
 Will send a console.log if it is successful or not**

+    Plans to implement:

+    -- Project Buttons:
+    (Done) Edit Project Name button: confirmed working 4/30/2025.
+Changes the current project's name on display and in the localStorage

+    Change Quest button: Changes the current project that the user is viewing.
+Bring up a modal with a drop down menu of all of the projects.
+Probably can get all of them in a loop with localStorage.key();

+    -- Todo Buttons:
+    Complete button: toggles a crossed out faded thing to indicate the todo is completed.

+    Edit: Edit the todo properties and update them.

+    remove: completely removes the todo from the project.

+    ** (not made yet) view: will let the user view the entire selected todo in detail, probably through a modal.